beingRealFrank/site/index.md

 Hi there.
 Welcome to my site, and thanks for stopping by.
 My name is Frank.

-I'm a Computer Geek and Data Engineer.
+I'm a Software and Data Engineer.
 I also like to write, keep moving, and play games.

 I've organized this site into two broad categories: personal posts, aka [blather](/blather/), and [useful posts](/useful/).